 There's a vast number of dramas involving priests and nuns.

-Some are much more realistic than
+Some are much more realistic than The Singing Nun

-Here continues a list of movies and TV shows that feature fallen priests; for this purpose defined as Christian religious figures of either sex who are ethically challenged in some way.
+Here continues a list of movies and TV shows that feature “fallen priests”; for this purpose defined as Christian religious figures of either sex who are ethically challenged in some way.

 This page is devoted to realistic drama and historical films.
 However, some of these movies are devilishly difficult to classify.
 There's a whole strange genre of films called "nunsploitation", all about sexual repression and acting out in the convent, that range from serious historical films, such as The Devils, to outright porn.
 The cinematic descendents of Maria Monk, these are mostly Italian films, but this field is truly ecumenical, with entries ranging from Mexico to Japan.
 Depending on their trash and erotic content, most have wound up listed under Horror.
 Another category these days ought to be "sci-fi," because priests seem to turn up more and more in science fiction, too.